Navjotbians/image-crawler-app/README.md

 cd image-crawler-app
 docker-compose up
 ```
-This is more production-friendly as it creates multiple docker containers and also avoids crashing up the running docker containers when changes were made to the code at backend.
+This is more production-friendly as it creates multiple docker containers and also avoids crashing the running docker containers when changes were made to the code at backend.

 ## Improvement Scope
 * Multi-threading and coroutine can be used to see if the throughput time improves